gauditech/gaudi-docs/docs/core-concepts/models.md

 }
 ```

-## Fields
+## Field

-In general, fields are properties of a model and can be divided in 4 types:

-### `field`

-Basic fields are properties of a model that correspond to columns in database tables.
+Fields are properties of a model that correspond to columns in database tables.

-Fields can have only primitive values and can have data validation properties (e.g. `nullable`, `required`, custom validations)
+Fields can store only primitive values and can have data validation properties (e.g. `nullable`, `required`, `validate`)

 ```js
 model Organization {